 Anger can be a positive emotion—especially when it motivates you to work through issues or create positive social change.
 However, it’s easy to get overwhelmed by it and get verbally or physically aggressive.
-Conversely, refusing to acknowledge or express anger can affect your health and wellbeing.
+Conversely, refusing to acknowledge, express anger, and deal with it healthily can affect your health and well-being.

-Coping with anger is an acquired skill—most people can learn to control their feelings.
+Coping with anger and knowing how to deal with your emotions is an acquired skill—most people can learn to control their feelings.
 Here are some ways to do that.

 - Rapid heartbeat

 - Faster breathing

 When you recognize the warning signs, you should take immediate action to stop yourself from saying or doing things that you’ll regret.